-Market risk is one of the Society's key risks and is the risk to which the Society has the largest exposure as assessed by amount of Required Capital.
+Market risk is one of the Society's key risks.

 Risk type Risk exposures Market Borne by Estate Losses from investments or losses arising from a mismatch in movements of assets and liabilities within the Estate.
 Extreme losses that cannot be allocated to With Profits Policyholders due to guarantees biting.
 Cost of smoothing in With Profits Fund.
-Borne by Policyholders (With Profits Non Novia Business) Losses from investments.
+Borne by Policyholders (With Profits Wesleyan Business) Losses from investments.
 In the case of With Profits investment assets, this may be mitigated by smoothing and any guarantees that apply.
-Losses on Non-Profit business Borne by Policyholders (With Profits Novia Platform Business) Losses from investments.
+Losses on Non-Profit business Borne by Policyholders (With Profits Third Party Business) Losses from investments.
 In the case of With Profits investment assets, this may be mitigated by smoothing and any guarantees that apply.